 7. Host Events Work with the target school’s career center to host an event.
 A lunch-and-learn is an inexpensive way to sit and talk with a group of prospective hires.
 More importantly, your agency builds brand recognition at the school and among the students.
 The key to hosting events at schools is to make it value-added.
 The event should not be a commercial but an insightful conversation about the industry, job paths, career preparation, and other topics that students will find relevant and interesting.

 8. Ask the Right Questions Vetting college candidates is different from experienced hires who have a decade or more of work experience to draw from.
 Look for three key ingredients, work ethic, personality and applied intelligence, or in other words “grit, fit and wit”.
 Use an interviewing process that systematically uncovers these attributes - don’t encourage free-styling with college recruiting interviews.
 Just like having a systematic process for servicing clients, a good process will create better, more consistent, results in college recruiting.
-Ask a few key questions on every college grad, review transcripts for every college grad, etc. – pick a process, stick to it, and improve it over time.
+Ask a few key questions about every college grad, review transcripts for every college grad, etc. – pick a process, stick to it, and improve it over time.

-9. Don’t Use Bad Words Most college recruits, as well as their parents and professors, will be turned-off when you start talking about “commissions” and “unlimited earning potential” and “eat what you kill”.
+9. Don’t Use Bad Words Most college recruits, as well as their parents and professors, will be turned off when you start talking about “commissions” and “unlimited earning potential” and “eat what you kill”.
 Rather, get their interest by focusing on the fact that your agency is a meritocracy, that you work with the C-suite at your clients, and that few professions will give them a deeper understanding of how businesses really work.
 Lessen the focus on “sales” and heighten the focus on “consulting”.
 That said, being candid about the challenges, as well as the upside earning potential, is critical.

 10. Get Mentors Going Recently, the director of a premier sales program at a prestigious university told me that the main advice he gives sales students is to make sure they ask potential employers about training.
 More important than starting salaries, he advises students to put the quality of the training as the top consideration in selecting their next employer.
 Implementing a formal mentoring program is the easiest way to institutionalize quality training.
 A good agency doesn’t need to spend thousands on a fancy training program, but they do have to ensure that new talent gets the time and attention of good mentors.
 Consistent mentoring and coaching by the best senior staff, as imperfect as it might be, will do far more to ensure the success of a candidate than a once-and-done training program.